edagumusay/ML-Survival-Prediction/README.md

 * pandas: Data manipulation and analysis library for Python.

-* numpy: Fundamental package for scientific computing with Python, providing support for large, multi-dimensional arrays and matrices.

 * seaborn: Statistical data visualization library based on matplotlib, simplifying the creation of complex and attractive plots.

 * scikit-learn: Machine learning library in Python offering tools for data mining, analysis, and model evaluation.